Filter Configuration #

 TABLE_NAME

-- A predicate for filtering the data while extracting from the source.
-If the source system is an SQL system, you can specify the exact SQL predicate which Replicant should use while extracting data.
-Please note that the same predicate is executed on both the source and target systems to achieve the required end to end filtering of data during replication.
+A predicate for filtering the data while extracting from the source.
+If the source system supports SQL, you can specify the exact SQL predicate that Replicant uses while extracting data.
+Please note that Replicant executes the same predicate on both the source and target systems to achieve end-to-end filtering of data during replication.

 src-conditions

-[v20.05.12.3]- This option is relevant for realtime (CDC-based) replication.
+This option applies to realtime (CDC-based) replication.
 It contains a list of columns.
 Replicant publishes update operations on this table only if any of the columns you specify here have been modified.
 Replicant looks for modifications in the UPDATE logs it receives from the source system.

-[v20.05.12.3]- This option is relevant for realtime (CDC-based) replication.
+This option applies to realtime (CDC-based) replication.
 It contains a list of columns.
 Replicant publishes update operations on this table only if all of the columns you specify here have been modified.
 Replicant looks for modifications in the UPDATE logs it receives from the source system.

-Important: We recommend that you create an index on the columns of the target table which are part of dst-conditions
+Important: We recommend that you create an index on the target table columns when those columns are part of dst-conditions.

 Run Replicant #